ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

         1               0
         =============   =============

 The NOT operation is what we use if we have a truth value like "it is raining" but want to have the value for "it is not raining".
-Anytime we want to say "we do not have X" we can say "NOT X".
+Anytime we want to say "We do not have X" we can say "NOT X".

-Because the NOT rule applies to only one input, it can be applied to a single bit pattern like 0101.
+Because the NOT rule applies to only one input, it can be applied to a single-bit pattern like 0101.
 To figure out the answer, simply "flip" every bit from 1 to 0 or vice verse:

 .. rst-class:: result-table